 Those stuck staring at a screen all day will have one main priority on their wellness list: posture.
 Lucky for those switching to an at-home office, other homebody professionals have already figured out how to sit ergonomically for long stretches.

 For example, poker pros might spend almost a full day at a live table or playing online from home.
-As such, many of them rely on quick yoga stretches to keep their minds and bodies fit for long periods of concentration.
+As such, many of them rely on quick yoga stretches to keep their bodies and minds fit for long periods of concentration.
 Not only does this protect spine, back, and neck health, but it also invigorates the mind.
 Whether new or seasoned on the mat, YouTube has countless five-minute yoga tutorials that will help you to re-align yourself.

 Many workers have cobbled their home office together from available pieces around the home… and then made it work.
 Remote workers in long-term positions will benefit greatly from revamping their arrangements.
 Those with budgetary concerns can start with a chair, as this is often one of the simplest cures.

 A stool will do wonders in aiding spine and neck health, as it forces the worker to keep their back straight and not rest against the chair’s back.
 Stools are also adjustable, so they’ll fit with most tables.
 Keep in mind that a monitor should always be at eye level.
 You do need to take care of your eyes.

 There’s no body care tip that’s as overlooked as hydration.
 Typically, employees build workplace routines that revolve around lunchtime and drink breaks, whether that’s coffee, juice, or water.
 These most often fall by the wayside when working from home—except the coffee, of course.